 # -rw-------.
 1 root root 18M May 1 09:30 /var/lib/aide/aide.db.gz

-# This should show "None" across all categories on a clean system
+# This should show "None" for SUID drift and "AIDE timer active" on a clean system

 run0 /usr/local/bin/audit-review